ccdavis/lift-lang/README.md

 # lift-lang

 I intended `Lift` to give me an excuse to mess around with the Cranelift compiler backend and parser generators.
-Haven't made the compiler yet.
-I hope the parser-generator approach makes it easier to add LSP support as well as JIT from Cranelift.
+The project now includes both a tree-walking interpreter and a **Cranelift JIT compiler** with native x86-64 code generation.
+The parser-generator approach (LALRPOP) makes it easier to add LSP support and enables the JIT compilation backend.

 ## The Language